teofilobd/teofilobd.github.io/_pages/about.md

 I am an inquisitive person, always eager to learn new things.
 In the same way, I enjoy sharing those findings, experiences and knowledge with the community.

-In the recent years, I have been working mostly with VR, C#, Unity and shader languages.
-I try to keep up with C++ and other subjects by working on personal projects.
+In the recent years, I have been working mostly with C++, C#, Unity and shading languages.
+I try to keep up with other subjects by working on personal projects.
 Although my family is my priority in my spare time <i class="ti-heart"></i>.